Neurodivergent Society

 Chairperson Lia Meza

-Public Relations Officer (name hidden)
+Public Relations Officer Matthew Sharkey(He/Him)

 Ordinary Committee Member Daniel Kelly